-Technonomy, a new media business launched earlier this year by a trio of former Fortune writers that included a "hybrid" of original reporting, opinion, aggregated content and contributed long form journalism, and which held its inagural event in August (featuring speakers such as Bill Gates, Google CEO Eric Schmidt and LinkedIn founder Reid Hoffman) is currently in the midst of "reconsidering its business model," according to partner Michael Christman.
+Techonomy launched earlier this year by a trio of former Fortune writers.
+It included a “hybrid” of original reporting, opinion, aggregated content and contributed long-form journalism, and held its inaugural event in August (featuring speakers such as Bill Gates and Google CEO Eric Schmidt), but is currently in the midst of “reconsidering its business model,” according to partner Michael Christman.

 Richard Wallace, another former UBM exec, launched The Next Silicon Valley last January as a one-man show with a Web site and a Twitter strategy that filters posts from journalists all around the world.
 In the past year, the site was accepted as a GoogleNews provider and changed the editorial focus to the investment aspects of global innovation.

-However, the revenue model has changed since the site launched.
-"The expectation at that time was to tap into budgets for tech-based and regional advertising and sponsorships, much along the lines of b-to-b ad-based Web sites," according to Wallace.
-"That model, however, has come under severe pressure in the current ad recession."
+However, the revenue model has also changed.
+“The expectation at that time was to tap into budgets for tech-based and regional advertising, much along the lines of b-to-b ad-based Web sites,” according to Wallace.
+“That model, however, has come under severe pressure in the ad recession.”

 The Next Silicon Valley has now adopted a revenue model based on Google AdSense.
 “The idea is to grow the AdSense revenue and to build out new ad channels that reflect the four primary content areas: regions, countries, tech sectors and investors,” says Wallace.
 “Just with Google AdSense revenue, we are at break even.”